Paing-Ko/myGame/README.md

 ### Rules

-* Game starts with Score: 0 & Health: 100%, with no time limit.
+* Game starts with Level: 1, Virus: 0 & Health: 100%, with no time limit.
 * You will be given two types of questions (coding and health) each having 4 options to choose from.
 * Coding challenges and options will be displayed in green.
 * Type the number of your answer and deploy it to combat viruses.
 * Your score increases for each virus eliminated.
+* After eliminating a certain number of viruses, your level will increase, and the game will become faster with each level-up.
 * To keep your health above 0, answer health-related questions in red (+5 for correct answers).
 * Be careful!
 If you answer incorrectly or virus escape and hit the wall, you lose health (by -5).
 * The game ends when your health reaches zero.